 Noisy neighbors, snoring bed partner, or barking dogs can keep us from falling asleep.
 Bedrooms that are too cold or too hot can keep us awake or wake us up in the middle of the night.
 Too much light coming into the bedroom or children that are still up at night all disrupt one's sleep.

-Itching eczema, restless legs, low back pain, or a pounding headache can mean a sleepless night.
+Itching eczema, restless legs, low back pain, unstable blood sugar or a pounding headache can mean a sleepless night.
 Unbalanced hormones and/or a vitamin mineral deficiency can contribute to insomnia as can a lifestyle of constant stress.

 A diet too high in sugar or caffeine can stimulate the body too much that it is unable to relax.
 A sedentary job of sitting at a computer all day following by a long commute home, with little opportunity for exercise or exposure to daylight affects our circadian rhythm and prevents a good night's sleep.
 Vitamin and mineral deficiencies, especially magnesium and the vitamin B's prevent us from relaxing and nodding off.